vovaf709/Breakout-YOLO/README.md

 - [ ] add bounding box rendering in game
 - [ ] move detection part to worker.js and use Worker API for parallelization of object detection and drawing
 - [ ] add images without gestures to dataset(and train model on this) to decrease number of false positives
-- [ ] recalculate anchor boxes for 256x256 and 192x192 models and train models with them
 - [ ] add more gestures and game bonuses

 ## Getting started